-Capital/Codeine; Tylenol with Codeine #3; Tylenol with Codeine #4
+Capital/Codeine [DSC]; Tylenol with Codeine #3; Tylenol with Codeine #4

 - This drug has acetaminophen in it.
-Very bad and sometimes deadly liver problems like the need for a liver transplant have happened with acetaminophen use.
-Most of the time, liver problems have happened in people taking more than 4,000 milligrams of acetaminophen in a day.
-Also, people who had liver problems were often using more than 1 drug that had acetaminophen in it.
-Talk with your doctor.
+Liver problems have happened with the use of acetaminophen.
+Sometimes, this has led to a liver transplant or death.
+Most of the time, liver problems happened in people taking too much acetaminophen in a day.
+People were also often taking more than 1 drug that had acetaminophen in it.
+If you have questions, talk with your child’s doctor.

 - Some children have had very bad and sometimes deadly breathing problems when using codeine after surgery to remove tonsils or adenoids.
-Do not give to a child that has had surgery to remove tonsils or adenoids.
+Do not give to a child younger than 18 years of age who has had surgery to remove tonsils or adenoids.
 Talk with your child’s doctor.

 - It is used to ease pain.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

 - If your child has any of these health problems: Lung or breathing problems like asthma, trouble breathing, or sleep apnea; high levels of carbon dioxide in the blood, or stomach or bowel block or narrowing.